MatsK/max7219_esp8266_msg_board/README.md

 ```
 #%&+;
 ```

-Please Note: From the node-red import file node_red_flow.json (it uses MQTT) you'll find a sub-group with a function where I escape characters like backslash or double-quotes which can stop a message from displaying at all.
+**Note:** From the node-red import file node_red_flow.json (it uses MQTT) you'll find a sub-group with a function where I escape characters like backslash or double-quotes which can stop a message from displaying at all.
 This is particularly useful if working with RSS feeds in node-red.

 Board Wiring
 ---------------------------------